Brain Metastasis from Lung Cancer

 About Brain Mets

 Brain metastases (sometimes called brain mets) occur when cancer cells spread from their original site, in this case the lung, to the brain.
 Brain metastases may form one tumor or many tumors in the brain.
 As the metastatic brain tumors grow, they create pressure on parts of the brain and change the function of surrounding brain tissue.
-This can cause of a variety of symptoms.
+This can cause a variety of symptoms.
 Sometimes brain mets are caught on a brain scan before they cause any symptoms.

 Another type of brain mets is called leptomeningeal disease (LMD) which is when the cancer cells spread to the fluid around the brain instead of the brain tissue itself.